nats-io/nats.go/jetstream/README.md

 fmt.Printf("%s @ %d -> %q\n", entry.Key(), entry.Revision(), string(entry.Value()))

 // Update a value for a given key
-// Update will fail if the key does not exist or the revision is not up to date kv.Update(ctx, "sue.color", []byte("red"), 1)
+// Update will fail if the key does not exist or the revision has changed kv.Update(ctx, "sue.color", []byte("red"), 1)

 // Create will fail if the key already exists
 _, err := kv.Create(ctx, "sue.color", []byte("purple"))
 fmt.Println(err) // prints `nats: key exists`

+// Delete a value for a given key.
-// Delete a value for a given key kv.Delete(ctx, "sue.color")
+// Delete is not destructive, it will add a delete marker for a given key
+// and all previous revisions will still be available kv.Delete(ctx, "sue.color")

 // getting a deleted key will return an error